mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**: `proxy_cache_lock on;` <br/>
 **Context**: http, server, location

 When enabled, only one request at a time will be allowed to populate a new cache element for the same cache key.
 Other requests of the same cache element will either wait for a response to appear in the cache or the cache lock for this element to be released, up to the time set by the [proxy_cache_lock_timeout](#proxy_cache_lock_timeout) directive.
 No change to the public version.
 CDN360 by default turns it on to reduce the traffic to the origin servers.
-You may want to turn it off when you do expect every edge requests to be forwarded to the origin.
-For example, when you set the cache time to 0, you should always turn off the lock:
+However, locking will introduce un-necessary latency when most of the contents are not cacheable.
+You may want to turn it off in such cases or when you expect every edge requests to be forwarded to the origin.
+For example, when you set the cache time to 0, most likely you should turn off the lock:
 ```nginx
 proxy_cache_valid 0;
 proxy_cache_lock off;